Average CTP Payout Amounts in Queensland (2026)

 What Can You Claim on CTP Insurance?

-What Can You Claim on CTP Insurance
+What can you Claim on CTP Insurance

-Damage Claims On CTP Insurance
+Damage Claims on CTP Insurance

 Every CTP claim will be different simply because the injuries sustained by each claimant are different.
 However, there are a number of damage claims that you may be able to make in court: